The Senior Games

 The first National Senior Olympic Games were held in 1987 with 2,500 competitors.
 Now, the Games have over 10,000 competitors each year.

 The Senior Games offers a variety of sports from which to challenge yourself, whether you are an archer or a triathlete.
-The games are held every two years in different cities around the US.
+The games are held every 2 years in different cities around the US.
 If you want to compete, you must be at least 50 years old and qualify in a state competition in the year prior to the national competition.
 You can qualify in your home state or a state that allows outside participants.

 Some, like John, 80, of Florida, and Lynne, 60, of California, have never competed nationally before.
 Others, including Richard Davies, 64, of Tennessee, are prior medal winners in the international arena.